 Meets the standard.
 As of July 1, 2017 all EMS provider agencies are on the Riverside County EMS Information System (REMSIS).
 REMSIS includes REMSAs Image TrendElite ePCR along with other data collection tools such as patient outcome registries (STEMI, stroke, trauma and Cardiac Arrest), FirstWatch, and ReddiNet.
 REMSA policy requires a ePCR be completed for every patient contact.
 Provider agencies, Prehospital Receiving Centers (PRCs) and base hospitals all have confidential access to the ImageTrend hosted ePCR database.
 REMSA policy stipulates timelines for ePCR completion and submission for access by the appropriate hospitals and agencies.

-Continue development of the Image Trend Elite platform.
+Continue development of the Image Trend Elite platform with focus on integration with other EMS information systems.

 Implement ePCR program refinements throughout 2018.